hotosm/osm-export-tool-python/README.md

 PyOsmium is used to read OSM files and GDAL/OGR is used to write GIS files, so this program should be reasonably fast and light on memory.
 There is a built-in OSM reader available for GDAL/OGR, but this program is much more flexible.

+This library will not automatically install GDAL because it needs to match the version on your system.
+You will need to separately run `pip install GDAL==2.3.2` (change 2.3.2 to match `gdalinfo --version`)

 ## Example usage

 ```